rojinakashefi/rojinakashefi/README.md

 ### Hello there👋

-- 🏫 I'm currently a senior undergraduate student studying Computer Engineering at the Amirkabir University of Technology.
+- 🏫 I'm currently a senior undergraduate student, studying Computer Engineering at the Amirkabir University of Technology.
-- 📚 My research interest field is:
+- 📚 My research interest fields are:
   - Computer Vision
   - Natural Language Processing
   - Explainable AI